HLR/DomiKnowS/developer/INFERENCE.md

 ### ILP Loss for Logical Constrains

-Solver can also calculate the loss for each logical constrain:
+Solver can also calculate the loss for each logical constraint:

 ```python
 dn.calculateLcLoss()
 ```
-The method returns a dictionary with entry for each logical constrain and tensor with calculated losses.
+The method returns a dictionary with entry for each logical constraint and tensor with calculated losses.

 Example of loss calculation: